gom9000/SMFN/docs/smfn-guide-foundations.md

 ```

 ### Values vs. Operations
-The separation between values and operations serves to define all and only the operations that are mathematically compatible within a specific domain.
+SMFN separates mathematical values from the structures that define how operations are performed on them.
+This keeps values focused on representing mathematical state, while domain structures provide the operations associated with the corresponding mathematical context.

-* **Value Objects**: Represent inert mathematical state (scalars, vectors, matrices) detached from operational rules.
+* **Value Objects**: Represent mathematical state such as scalars, vectors, and matrices, independently of the operations defined for their domain.
-* **Domain Operations**: Reside exclusively within governing structures (`Field`, `Ring`, `VectorSpace`) or dedicated operators, guaranteeing that operations strictly adhere to the axioms and constraints of that specific mathematical domain.
+* **Domain Operations**: Are provided by structures (`Ring`, `Field`, `VectorSpace`) or by dedicated operators.
+They express the operations, and encode the axioms and constraints associated with the corresponding mathematical domain.

 ### Exact vs. Approximate Domains
 The library explicitly categorizes mathematical domains by their computational nature: